hrbosker/hrbosker.github.io/content/authors/orhun-ulusahin/_index.md

   - PhD students
 ---

-Giulio Severijnen is a PhD student at the Donders Center for Cognition [DCC], part of the [Donders Institute](https://www.ru.nl/donders/) at [Radboud University](https://www.ru.nl), Nijmegen, The Netherlands.
-His supervisors are [Prof. James McQueen](https://www.ru.nl/english/people/mcqueen-j/) and [Dr. Hans Rutger Bosker](https://www.hrbosker.netlify.app).
-His project investigates between-talker and within-talker variability in prosody production, with a specific focus on lexical stress.
-Moreover, he also tests how listeners flexibly adapt to this variability in order to successfully comprehend different talkers.
+Orhun Uluşahin is a PhD student at the [Max Planck Institute for Psycholinguistics](https://www.mpi.nl) [MPI], Nijmegen, The Netherlands.
+His supervisors are [Prof. Antje S. Meyer](https://www.mpi.nl/people/meyer-antje), [Prof. James McQueen](https://www.ru.nl/english/people/mcqueen-j/), and [Dr. Hans Rutger Bosker](https://www.hrbosker.netlify.app).
+His project targets the production-perception interface, using phonetic convergence as the main paradigm.
+Specifically, he tests whether familiarity with a talker modulates the extent to which interlocutors converge towards each other on a phonetic level.